 SATA cables are also smaller in size than a PATA cable, allowing for increased airflow inside the computer case and decreased heat build-up.
 Better airflow helps improve the overall life of a computer.

 Support for more drives

-There are typically four to six SATA connections on a computer motherboard, allowing for multiple SATA hard drives to be hooked up.
+There are four to six SATA connections on a computer motherboard, allowing for multiple SATA hard drives to be hooked up.
 There are usually only two PATA connections on a computer motherboard that supports a total of four PATA hard drives.

 Drivers and support